Spaces, Poetics and Voids

 Each description defines a place as an organised aggregation of elements, a scene expressing its own formal characteristics within the narration as a whole, for which a specific formal language is employed.
 The city is an inexhaustible library of stories, one of which is the narrative of this prison.

 Figure 3.
-PLACES
+Places.

 Erasures